 - They pursue careers in neighborhood revitalization, affordable housing development, and local economic development.

 - They are employed in the private sector by real estate developers and real estate lenders, in the non-profit sector by community development corporations, and in the public sector by housing authorities and state housing finance agencies, plus many other organizations and firms.

 - The housing and development specialization prepares planners to contribute to the profession in this area with an array of courses that address the theories and policies that drive the many housing and community development programs administered at the federal, state, and local levels.

 - The courses also address the methods of market analysis and project feasibility pursued in the field.

-- Finally, the courses address what works and does not work in the field so as the better utilize scarce resources to achieve success.
+- Courses address what works and does not work in the field so as the better utilize scarce resources to achieve success.

-- In all of this work, students are prepared on how to achieve greater social justice in our cities and neighborhoods.
+- Students are prepared on how to achieve greater social justice in our cities and neighborhoods.